theheking/babs-rna-seq/key_info.md

 title: Key Infomation
 ---

-TERM 1, 2022

-FACULTY OF SCIENCE

-School of Biotechnology and Biomolecular Sciences

 Welcome to the bioinformatics practical for BABS3291 Genes, Genome and Evolution.
 The material in this handbook is designed to help guide you through the practical.

 ### Key to How Infomation will be Displayed